-- From the SmartTime Constraints Editor window, choose Constraints > Clock Source Latency. - Click the icon in the Constraints Editor. - Click Clock Source Latency in the Constraint Browser. - Select a clock pin on which to set the source latency.
+- From the SmartTime Actions menu, choose Constraints > Clock Source Latency. - Click the icon. - Right-click Clock Source Latency in the Constraint Browser. - Double-click any field in the Clock Source Latency grid. - Select a clock pin on which to set the source latency.
 You can only specify a clock source latency on a clock pin that has a clock constraint.
 Additionally, you may apply only one clock source latency constraint to each constrained clock pin. - 3.
 Enter the Late Rise, Early Rise, Late Fall, and Early Fall values as required for your design.